diagrams/diagrams-doc/doc/cmdline.rst

 > instance Parseable FlipOpts where
 >   parser = FlipOpts <$> switch (long "flipped" <> help "Flip the diagram L-R")

-In this case, we make a boolean switch out of the option ``--flipped``.
-For help on constructing such command-line parsers, see the documentation for the `optparse-applicative`:pkg: package; you can also look at the source code of `Diagrams.Backend.CmdLine`:mod: for some examples.
+For help on constructing command-line parsers, see the documentation for the `optparse-applicative`:pkg: package; you can also look at the source code of `Diagrams.Backend.CmdLine`:mod: for some examples.

 Finally, we create a `Mainable` instance for flippable diagrams.
 The `MainOpts` for flippable diagrams consists of a pair of our new